rezasugiarto/news_classification/readme.md

 -

 Covered in this notebook:
-text cleaning,
+* text cleaning,
-tf-idf embedding,
+* tf-idf embedding,
-machine learning modelling
+* machine learning modelling

 Next thing to do:
-Use nn based to embedding,to modelling
+Use nn based t*o embedding,to modelling